 - History connection - The Flower of Life is a famous symbol made up of circles that has been mysteriously found across cultures and religions.
 Find out what countries, temples and cultures where the Flower of Life has been found.

 - Art - There are some beautiful online art projects you can do recreating Kandinsky's famous concentric circles painting.
 Check out short YouTube video of the project beneath Kandinsky's original 1913 painting.

-What about high school studies?
+What about high school homeschool math?